finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 ## batchUpsertPortfolioAccessMetadata

-> BatchUpsertPortfolioAccessMetadataResponse batchUpsertPortfolioAccessMetadata(batchUpsertPortfolioAccessMetadataRequest, effectiveAt, effectiveUntil)
+> BatchUpsertPortfolioAccessMetadataResponse batchUpsertPortfolioAccessMetadata(requestBody, effectiveAt, effectiveUntil)

-[EXPERIMENTAL] BatchUpsertPortfolioAccessMetadata: Upsert multiple portfolio access metadata with different keys to multiple portfolios
+[EARLY ACCESS] BatchUpsertPortfolioAccessMetadata: Upsert multiple Portfolio Access Metadata Rules to multiple Portfolios

-Update or insert multiple Portfolios Access Metadata Rule in multiple scopes.
-Items will be updated if it already exists  and inserted if it does not.
-No other items will be affected    The response will return the successfully updated or inserted Portfolio Access Metadata Rules or failure message if unsuccessful    It is important to always check to verify success (or failure).
-Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched
+Update or insert multiple Access Metadata rules for multiple Portfolios.
+Items will be updated if they already exist  and inserted if they do not.
+No other items will be affected    The response will return the successfully updated or inserted Portfolio Access Metadata Rules or a failure message if unsuccessful     Multiple rules for a metadataKey can exist with different effective at dates, when resources are accessed the rule that is active for the current time will be fetched

 ### Example